-I am on a mission – to bring more science and more compassion to the field of addiction recovery.
-The explosion of scientific discoveries based on neuroscience has made a profound contribution to our understanding of both addiction and trauma, the impacts trauma has on the development of addiction as well as how people recover.
-I am interested in the human nervous system, how it functions, and how we can move towards health and recovery through our understanding of these things.
-I am passionate about incorporating these new insights into my work – whether it is in my role as a counsellor, speaker, or writer.
+Recent discoveries in neuroscience have made a profound contribution to our understanding of trauma and addiction, the impacts trauma has on the development of addiction as well as how people recover.
+I'm interested in the human nervous system, how it functions, and how we move towards health and recovery through understanding these things.
+I'm also passionate about incorporating these new insights into my work – as a counsellor, speaker, and writer.

 I continue to be passionately engaged in a process of learning about the complexity of the human brain as it relates to the impacts of trauma and the journey into addiction.
 I am excited about bringing all that I have learned to the quest for recovery from trauma and addiction.

 Curious about why we struggle.
 More curious about how we heal.

 I can be reached at: